-Best Science Fiction Books For Kids
+Best Science Fiction Books for Kids

-Sci-Fi Books Ages 6 – 9
+Science Fiction Chapter Books for Ages 6 – 9

 This is one of our favorite graphic novels!
 Zita the Spacegirl is a true friend who not only saves her best friend from kidnapping aliens but saves the galaxy!

-Ricky Ricotta’s Mighty Robot The Voodoo Vultures from Venus by Dav Pilkey, illustrated by Dan Santat
+Ricky Ricotta’s Mighty Robot The Voodoo Vultures from Venus by Dav Pilkey, illustrated by Dan Santat (series)

 Kudos to Dav Pilkey and Dan Santat for creating such an action-packed, engaging new series for young readers.
 And the illustrations are marvelous.
 It’s not often you see a book in full color – love that!